Cauliflower gratin, rich, cheesy and comforting, is the perfect keto alternative to potato gratin.

-- Preheat oven to 425 degrees F. Grease a 1.5-quart glass or ceramic baking dish with butter or olive oil.
+- Preheat your oven to 425 degrees F. Grease a shallow 1.5-quart baking dish with butter or olive oil.

 - Place the cauliflower florets in a large microwave-safe bowl.
 Add a tablespoon of water.
-Cover with a microwave-safe plate and microwave on high for 7-8 minutes, until just tender.
+Cover with a microwave-safe plate and microwave on high until tender-crisp, 5-7 minutes.

 - Meanwhile, in a large bowl, mix together the sour cream, mustard, garlic, gruyere, salt and pepper.

-- Drain the cooked cauliflower well and pat dry.
-Add to the sauce, tossing to combine, then transfer to the prepared baking dish.
+- Transfer the mixture to the prepared baking dish.
 Sprinkle the Parmesan on top and bake until heated through, about 10 minutes.
+Serve immediately.